siteoptimo/woocommerce-plivo/readme.txt

 = Requirements =
 To make use of the Plivo API, this plugin requires php-openssl and php-curl to be installed.
 Obviously, you'll also need a Plivo account.

 Version 1.1 note: we have written a fallback for the required [pear package HTTP_Request2](https://github.com/pear/HTTP_Request2).
-So from no on, it's no longer required, but still recommended.
+So from now on, it's no longer required, but still recommended.

 = About the authors & support =
 This plugin is written by the brave and handsome coders of [SiteOptimo](http://www.siteoptimo.com/?utm_source=plivo-plugin&utm_medium=wordpress&utm_campaign=wcp).
-Consider this plugin a well written and functioning beta.
 We made it freely available for the WordPress and WooCommerce community.
 We might build more custom work in the future.

 Issues can be reported in our [GitHub Repository](https://github.com/siteoptimo/woocommerce-plivo/issues).